JuliaTurkuDataScience/MicrobiomeAnalysis.jl/docs/src/example4.md

 comm_converted = CommunityProfile(se)
 ```

-It is highly recommended for the conversion to succeed that the rowdata of the original SummarizedExperiment object contains columns named as and specifying at least one of the following:
+It is highly recommended for the conversion to succeed that the rowdata of the original SummarizedExperiment object contains columns named by and specifying at least one of the following:

 * strain
 * subspecies